tailcallhq/tailcallhq.github.io/docs/guides/cli.md

 ## start

 The `start` command launches the TailCall Server, acting as a GraphQL proxy with specific configurations.
-The server can publish various GraphQL configurations.
+The server can publish GraphQL configurations.

 To start the server, use the following command: